DFU restore Apple Silicon Macs with macvdmtool

 -

-(Optional) Copy macvdmtool to somewhere that is in the default path.
+Copy macvdmtool to path.

-macvdmtool % sudo cp macvdmtool /usr/local/bin Password: macvdmtool %
+sudo cp macvdmtool /usr/local/bin

 -